izissise/nginx-explorer/README.md

          index index.html index.htm;
       }

-      location /downloads {
+      location /downloads { // downloads is where the files are. alias /downloads;
-          root /; // /downloads is where the files are. autoindex on;
+          autoindex on;
           autoindex_format json;
           autoindex_exact_size off;